mfoniso/ChatGPTScripts/README.md

 TamperMonkey scripts to customize ChatGPT's UI/UX

 ## Usage:
-- Install TamperMonkey in you browser: https://www.tampermonkey.net
+- Install TamperMonkey in your browser: https://www.tampermonkey.net
 - Download any of these scripts and install it in TamperMonkey (there's only one script for now)

 ## Scripts: